 Health is your goal.
 To get there, you’ve got to eat fruits, vegetables, whole grains, and lean protein.
 Include a source of fiber and protein at each meal and snack to provide lasting energy that fills you up.

 When possible, switch to low-fat or light versions of your foods to save on calories.
 This goes for mayonnaise, sour cream, yogurt, cheese, milk, and salad dressing.
-Combining these lighter versions of foods with other ingredients will save on calories and hopefully even though it may taste a little less rich, you’ll enjoy the difference, and know it is better for your waist-line and your heart!
+Combining these lighter versions of foods with other ingredients will save on calories and hopefully, even though it may taste a little less rich, you’ll enjoy the difference and know it is better for your waistline and your heart!

-I'm happy to help you if you want my support on getting a fitness, nutrition or life-style program set up.
+I'm happy to help you if you want my support on getting a fitness, nutrition or lifestyle program set up.

-Just give us a call at 415-921-1290 or fill in the Wellness Consultation form below and we'll chat about what you need.
+Just give us a call at 415-921-1290 or fill in the Wellness Consultation form below, and we'll chat about what you need.

 ~ Irene Diamond

-Director of DWC
+CEO, Director of DWC